c-bata/goptuna/README.md

 * Tree-structured Parzen Estimators (TPE)
     * [James S. Bergstra, Remi Bardenet, Yoshua Bengio, and Balázs Kégl.
 Algorithms for hyper-parameter optimization.
 In Advances in Neural Information Processing Systems 25.
 2011.](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf)

+See the blog post for more details: [Practical bayesian optimization in Go using Goptuna](https://medium.com/@c_bata_/practical-bayesian-optimization-in-go-using-goptuna-edf97195fcb5).

 ## Installation

 You can integrate Goptuna in wide variety of Go projects because of its portability of pure Go.